dylanrandle/dylanrandle.github.io/index.md

 # Summary

-I am currently studying for my masters in Data Science at Harvard University.
+I am currently a Data Science intern at Amazon Robotics.
+In the fall, I will be returning to complete my masters in Data Science at Harvard University.
 Previously I was the first and lead Data Scientist at Hubdoc, Inc. ([acquired by Xero Ltd.](https://www.zdnet.com/article/xero-scoops-up-hubdoc-in-70-million-acquisition/)) where I developed a production deep NLP system delivering massive cost and speed improvements.
-Before that, I studied Industrial Engineering & Operations Research at UC Berkeley, graduating Phi Beta Kappa with High Honors.
+I received my B.S. in Industrial Engineering & Operations Research from UC Berkeley, College of Engineering.

 ![harvard](pics/SEAS_IACS.png){:height="100px" width="400px"} | ![berkeley](pics/berkeley-engineering-logo.jpg){:height="100px" width="100px"}